stevecrozz/lithostech.com/_posts/2008-12-29-openwrt-wifi-radio-part-1.markdown

   content: Wow.
 That's pretty kickass.
 When you get done with the series, I may just
     have to follow along.
 Wifi radio pretty much rokks my face off.
 ---
+{% responsive_image path: static/img/full/2008/wifi-radio-lcd.jpg alt:
-{% picture thumbnail-left 2008/wifi-radio-lcd.jpg alt="OpenWRT wifi radio + LCD" %}

-I've been inspired by [Jeff Keyzer](http://mightyohm.com/blog/about/) to build a wifi radio.
+"OpenWRT wifi radio + LCD" class: "img-float-left" %} I've been inspired by [Jeff Keyzer](http://mightyohm.com/blog/about/) to build a wifi radio.
 I've wanted for a long time to build a wifi radio to play internet radio and music from an arbitrary remote filesystem.
-The low cost of the platform he chose, the WL-520gu which I picked up for
-$35 shipped and is now even cheaper made the barrier to entry much lower than I had thought.
+The low cost of the platform he chose, the WL-520gu which I picked up for $35 shipped and is now even cheaper made the barrier to entry much lower than I had thought.
 So I bought one and tore out the guts as soon as it arrived.